Do cookie-free analytics need cookie banners?

 The legal background

+Directive from 2002, later amended in 2009.
 One of the early attempts at legislating online privacy.
-Puts rather strict limits on what data can be accessed or processed without requiring informed consent from the user.
+Puts rather strict limits on accessing or processing any data from end-user devices without requiring informed consent from the user.
 This is regardless of whether the data is personal or not.

 Note that this is a directive, not a regulation, meaning it is up to the individual EU countries to implement the directive into law.
-We’ll arbitrarily ignore this distinction, and I will only be considering the wording of the directive itself in this article. - GDPR [Regulation (EU) 2016/679]
+We’ll arbitrarily ignore this distinction, and I will only be considering the wording of the directive itself in this article.

-Huge law primarily addressing the right of an individual to control their personal data.
-Trivial examples include names, birthdays, and emails; more complicated examples include browsing history, timestamps, and preferences.
+Regulation adopted in 2016, came into force in 2018.
+Huge regulation primarily addressing the right of an individual to control their personal data.
 If there is any theoretical way that data can be traced back to a person, that data is probably covered by GDPR.

 The ePD Article 5(3)